Gračanica paleontological site: Paleoenvironment

 The Gračanica site is made up of sediments deposits in what was once the Bugojno palaeolake, a part of the Dinarides Lake System.
 The lake measured around 718 m long and 260 m wide, with the lake being at an altitude of 616 m a.s.l.
-The water would have came from the Zaneski stream along with direct precipitation and the outflow of the intramontane basin would have went to the River Vrbas.
+The water would have came from the Zaneski stream along with direct precipitation and the outflow of the intramontane basin would have gone to the River Vrbas.
 Throughout the sites, there is a deepening of the body of water with the lowermost section being a woody-lowland swamp (0-8 m) that over time became a marsh (8-20.5 m) and eventually an open lake (20.5–39.5 m).

-The climate would have been subtropical to humid with annual mean temperatures most likely ranging from 15-18°C with an annual precipitation of between 8-12 cm.
+The climate would have been subtropical to humid with annual mean temperatures most likely ranging from 15 to 18°C with an annual precipitation of between 8-12 cm.
 Through this transition from a swamp to an open lake, the environment became drier over time.
 Due to the presence of invertebrates like Potamon, the water temperature would have not been able to get under 0°C during the coldest parts of the year.
 These temperatures are consistent with others measured in the Central Paratethys during the late Egerian and early Badenian.
 The forest preserved by the site is most similar to mixed mesophytic forests seen today in places like the southeastern United States and Asia.